spray/sbt-revolver/README.md

 You can use `~re-start` to go into "triggered restart" mode.
 Your application starts up and SBT watches for changes in your source (or resource) files.
 If a change is detected SBT recompiles the required classes and _sbt-revolver_ automatically restarts your application.
-When you press <ENTER> SBT leaves "triggered restart" and returns to the normal prompt keeping your application running.
+When you press &lt;ENTER&gt; SBT leaves "triggered restart" and returns to the normal prompt keeping your application running.

 #### Hot Reloading